-As at 31 March 2018, the company has non-cancellable operating lease commitments of £2.0m as disclosed in note 19.
-A preliminary assessment indicates that these arrangements will meet the definition of a lease under IFRS 16, and hence the company will recognise an increase to total property, plant and equipment and a corresponding liability in respect of these leases, unless they qualify for exemption as low value or short-term leases upon the application of IFRS 16.
+As at 31 March 2019, the company has non-cancellable operating lease commitments of £1.9m as disclosed in note 19.
+We expect these arrangements will meet the definition of a lease under IFRS 16, and hence the company will recognise an increase to total property, plant and equipment and a corresponding liability in respect of these leases, unless they qualify for exemption as low value or short-term leases upon the application of IFRS 16.

-The company's preliminary assessment is that as at 31 March 2020, property, plant and equipment is likely to increase by c.£0.5m and lease liabilities by c.£0.5m.
+The effect of adoption of IFRS 16 at 1 April 2019 is expected to recognise right of use assets of c£1m and lease liabilities of c£1m.
 Over the life of leased assets, there will be no profit impact from adopting IFRS 16 but profit will vary between financial years as interest charges on finance leases are higher at the beginning of the lease term and reduce as the lease principal is repaid.